PLAYER DEVELOPMENT AND TEAM TRAINING

 DCYFC is interested in attracting motivated and committed players who want to improve their skills and game understanding.
 If this is not the motivation then we suggest you continue to play on a Saturday recreation team.

-We expect our Academy players to be focused and willing to train hard.
+We expect our Development players to be focused and willing to train hard.
 These are the only criteria.
 There is no tryout process to join the Academy.

 Training is conducted for 1 1/4 hours in NW DC.
 DCYFC has several field locations Training will consist of dribbling, passing, shooting, first touches, control, possession, small-side games and understanding/creating space.